-This is one factor which determines the health of fish inside the aquarium.
+This is one factor that determines the health of fish inside the aquarium.
 Changing the temperature too often stresses them out and makes them susceptible to infections.
-Tropical freshwater fish thrive in temperature ranging from 72°F – 82°F, and in most case, a heater is required to maintain a constant temperature.
+Tropical freshwater fish thrive in temperature ranging from 72°F – 82°F, and in most cases, a heater is required to maintain a constant temperature.

 6) Don’t overcrowd